Elm8116/Analysing-Heart-Rate-Variability/README.md

 nonlinear methods.
 This study concentrates on time-domain measurements, which are used in most research studies of HRV analysis.
-The time-domain measures the change in normal R wave to normal R wave (NN) intervals over time and states the activity of circulation system.
+The time-domain measures the change in normal R wave to normal R wave (NN) intervals over time and states the activity of circulation system [@achten2003heart].

-Statistical HRV Features
+Statistical HRV Features {#features}
 ------------------------

 Seven commonly used statistical time-domain parameters which are calculated from HRV segmentation during 5-minute recording windows comprised of RMSSD, SDNN, SDANN, SDANNi, SDSD, PNN50, and AutoCorrelation, are considered in this study.
-Each of these HRV assessment techniques is described in the following Table.
+Each of these HRV assessment techniques is described in the following Table:

   **Parameter**     **Unit**   **Description**
   ----------------- ---------- ------------------------------------------------------